masoncfrancis/washmonitor-agent/README.md

 ## Getting Started

+### Prerequisites

+You will need to install a few dependencies, which are found in the `requirements.txt` file.
+Before you install those, you'll need to install pytorch.
+You can do this by following the instructions on the [pytorch website](https://pytorch.org/get-started/locally/).
+Make sure to install the version that is appropriate for your system hardware and OS.

 ### Environment Variables

 - `NOTIFICATION_WEBHOOK_URL`: The URL the agent should call to send a notification to the user through a service of your choice, like Discord